 Klim may not be a household name like Bose and Razer, but the brand sure knows how to leave a mark.
-With the Klim Fusion Earbuds, your mobile gaming experience will not remain the same.
+With the Klim Fusion Earbuds, your mobile gaming experience will never be the same again.
 These gaming earbuds feature a great build quality and a balanced sound profile.
-Fitted with memory foam ear tips, these gaming earbuds can stay in your ears for hours without causing any discomfort.
-Also, thanks to these memory foam ear tips, you get a level of noise isolation that cannot be found in earbuds in the same price range.
+Fitted with memory foam ear tips, they can stay in your ears for hours without causing any discomfort.
+Thanks to these memory foam ear tips, you also get a level of noise isolation that cannot be found in any other earbuds in the same price range.

-The ear tips completely block outside noise, ensuring that you get the best game and song audio.
-The Klim Fusion Earbuds are some of the best gaming earbuds for their price range.
-For less than $20, you get a pair of mobile gaming earbuds that are comfortable, provide excellent sounds, and built to last - see here for more earbuds under $50.
+The ear tips completely block outside noise, ensuring that you get the best in-game audio and music quality.
+The Klim Fusion Earbuds are some of the best gaming earbuds in their price range.
+For less than $20, you get a pair of mobile gaming earbuds that are comfortable, provide excellent sound, and are built to last (see here for more earbuds under $50).
 The brand is so confident in the quality of its gaming earbuds that it's offering a 5-year warranty on them.

 While the audio quality isn't as awesome as what you get on the Bose QuietComfort 20 above, it's still better than what's offered by most headphones in the same price range.
-Also, since it's a wired earphone, you get the usual 3.5mm jack.
-It comes with an integrated mic that offers good call clarity and you also get 3 pairs of extra ear tips to ensure that the earbuds fit perfectly in your ears.
+Since it's a wired earphone, you get the usual 3.5mm jack, but it also comes with an integrated mic that offers good call clarity and you also get 3 pairs of extra ear tips to ensure that the earbuds fit perfectly in your ears.

-And to sweeten the deal, Klim decided to provide every customer that buys this product with an ebook on how to maximize the performance of your computer while ensuring that it lasts long.
+And to sweeten the deal, Klim decided to provide every customer that buys this product with an ebook on how to maximize the performance of your computer while ensuring that it lasts for as long as posisble.
 This truly is a brand that cares about its customers.

 4. 1MORE Triple Driver in-Ear Earphones